dartsim/dart/docs/readthedocs/tutorials/biped.md

 }
 ```

-DART provides various APIs to access useful kinematic information.
+KIDO provides various APIs to access useful kinematic information.
 For
 example, ``getCOM`` returns the center of mass of the skeleton and
 ``getTransform`` returns transformation of the body node with
 respect to any coordinate frame specified by the parameter (world
 coordinate frame as default).
-DART APIs also come in handy when
+KIDO APIs also come in handy when
 computing the derivative term,  -k<sub>d</sub> (x&#775; - p&#775;):

 ```cpp